Half Price Books: Publishing

 Half Price Books publishes some of the books it sells, inexpensively reprinting non-copyrighted titles or acquiring the U.S. or English language rights from another publisher.
 Half Price Books reprints these titles under its publishing arm, Hackberry Press.

 Among Hackberry Press titles is the Half Price Books children's storybook series Say Good Night to Illiteracy, with 13 editions in print.
-All proceeds from the series benefit family literacy organizations such as Reach Out and Read and the National Center for Family Literacy project was axed in 2005.
+All proceeds from the series benefit family literacy organizations such as Reach Out and Read and the National Center for Family Literacy project.

 Wholesale

 The wholesale division of Half Price Books is Texas Bookman, also headquartered in Dallas.
 Texas Bookman sells trade and scholarly remainders at discount prices to wholesale buyers around the world.
 In April 2020, Texas Bookman began selling directly to the public on their new retail website.
-In May 2022, Texas Bookman will host their first trade book show titled Texas Remainder Expo (TRex).
-Exhibitors will travel from across the US and UK to show their latest inventory available for wholesale purchasing at discounted prices.
+In May 2022, Texas Bookman hosted its first annual trade book show, Texas Remainder Expo (TRex), in which exhibitors travel from across the US and UK to show their latest inventory available for wholesale purchasing at discounted prices.